cranhandler/cranhandler.github.io/about/visiting.md

  Please don't tag my home's location on social media.

  The hot water supply for the shower has to be turned on before the hot water faucet will work---put your hand on the hot faucet, reach over the porcelain lip onto the supply pipe, and down about 3 inches.
 There is the knob.
-Empty the drain trap after you shower so it'll drain for the next person.

  Don't leave anything you care about unattended in the back yard or in your car, and lock the doors, even if you're only leaving for a moment.